Employee Loans: What To Know Before Loaning Money to Employees

-If you’ve decided that giving your employee a loan isn’t right for you, that doesn’t mean you’re out of options to offer financial assistance.
-There are some alternatives for financial aid that might be a better fit than a loan.
+If you’ve decided that giving your employee a loan isn’t right for you, that doesn’t mean you’re out of options to offer financial assistance — there are some alternatives for financial aid that might be a better fit than a loan.

-1. Loans from retirement plans
+Loans from retirement plans

-However, if the employee leaves the job, they’ll have to repay the loan in full, otherwise their outstanding balance will be treated as a taxable distribution.
+However, if the employee leaves the job, they may have to repay the loan in full; otherwise, their outstanding balance will be treated as a taxable distribution.
 If the employee is under the age of 59 1/2, the distribution is also subject to a 10% penalty.